TimothyFDavison/Conference-Mapper/README.md

 # Conference Mapper
 An entirely unnecessary widget for browsing the locations of academic conferences.
-Data is sourced from [WikiCFP](http://www.wikicfp.com/cfp/home) and organized according to their category structure.
+Data is sourced from [WikiCFP](http://www.wikicfp.com/cfp/home) and organized according to WikiCFP's category structure.
 The author makes no claims as to the validity of the data therein, and the data scraping/cleaning pipeline is provided as-is with no guaranteess of accuracy or correctness.